 The turnaround came after Japan's economy minister, Akira Amari, said the yen's excessive strength has largely corrected and further weakness in the currency could damage Japan's economy.

-Ten percent of that slide came after the Bank of Japan unleashed the world's most intense burst of stimulus last month, promising to inject $1.4 trillion into the economy in less than two years to meet its pledge of achieving 2 percent inflation in roughly two years.
+Last month, the Bank of Japan unleashed the world's most intense burst of stimulus, promising to inject $1.4 trillion into the economy in less than two years to meet its pledge of achieving 2 percent inflation in roughly two years.